BennyDanielT/AI-Outreach-Agent/README.md

 3. Install the dependencies with `poetry install`
 4. Obtain your groq api key on [groq console](https://console.groq.com/keys)
 5. Obtain the your Serper API key on [Serper](https://serper.dev/api-key)
+6. Obtain a Google API key and Google Programmable Search Engine API Key
-6. Rename the `.env.example` file to `.env` and Update the key values with the keys obtained in the previous steps
+7. Rename the `.env.example` file to `.env` and Update the key values with the keys obtained in the previous steps
-7. Run the application with `poetry run ai_outreach_crew`
+8. Run the application with `poetry run ai_outreach_crew`
-8. View the results in the terminal
+9. View the results in the terminal
-9. Modify the inputs in `main.py` to test different example
+10. Modify the inputs in `main.py` to test different example